-The focus here is to give you a clear picture that a silent financial drain of the Indian economy is underway, and nobody is paying attention.
+The focus here is to give you a clear picture that a silent financial drain of the Indian economy is underway, and nobody is paying attention to this intensifying neocolonialism.
 The focus here is to educate fellow Indians that the country will become poorer and poorer if this gigantic wealth transfer is allowed to continue freely.

 Of course, we need to acknowledge that India is not colonised technically.
 We celebrate our Independence Day and Republic Day.
 We elect our own political leaders.
 Our courtrooms, bureaucracy, army, police, and civil services are all run by Indians.
 Physically, we are free.
 But our economy is controlled by several thousand foreign corporate players.

 This economic recolonisation was, in fact, waiting to happen since 1947, when we gained political independence from illegal British occupiers.
-It finally gathered speed during the early 1990s, when the doors of India’s economy were thrown open to foreign corporations and organisations such as the World Bank and IMF.
+It finally gathered speed during the early 1990s, when neocolonialism struck, and the doors of India’s economy were thrown open to foreign corporations and organisations, such as the World Bank and the IMF.
 As a result, thousands of overseas businesses rushed into India and started to set up shop.
 Effectively, we gift-wrapped a chunk of our economy and handed it over to the foreign companies and their backers.

 3,200+ foreign companies in India